 A minor spill is defined as a spill of material that does not pose an immediate significant threat to an employee's safety or the environment.
 If the spilled chemical is not a highly toxic material, is not spilled in large quantity, does not pose a significant fire hazard, and can be recovered before released to the environment it can be cleaned by laboratory personnel.
-Public Safety, x911, can be called if necessary to request professional assistance.
-Public Safety will contact the appropriate person(s) from the Emergency Contact List.
-Custodians are not permitted to clean up hazardous materials from a spill.
-See minor spill clean-up procedures in section 8C below.
+University Police, x911, can be called to request professional assistance.
+University Police will contact the appropriate person(s) from the Emergency Contact List.
+Maintainers are not permitted to clean up hazardous materials from a spill.
+See minor spill clean-up procedures in section below.

-C. Minor Spill Clean-up
+Minor Hazardous Chemical Spill Clean-up